aws-amplify/docs/docs/cli/storage/overview.md

 amplify add storage
 ```

-Amplify allows you to either setup a app content storage (images, audio, video etc.) backed by Amazon S3 or a NoSQL database backed by Amazon DynamoDB.
+Amplify allows you to either setup an app content storage (images, audio, video etc.) backed by Amazon S3 or a NoSQL database backed by Amazon DynamoDB.

 ### Adding S3 storage